kaiban-ai/kaibanjs-docs/docs/core-concepts/09-Workflow Management.md

 - Coordinates multiple agents working simultaneously
 - Ensures all necessary prerequisites are completed before dependent tasks begin.

-## Non-deterministic Execution Strategy
+## Non-deterministic Execution

-Non-deterministic execution strategies allow for more dynamic and adaptive task execution patterns.
-Unlike deterministic strategies where the execution flow is pre-defined, non-deterministic strategies can adjust the workflow in real-time based on task outcomes, resource availability, and emerging requirements.
+Non-deterministic execution patterns allow for more dynamic and adaptive task execution.
+Unlike deterministic patterns where the execution flow is pre-defined, non-deterministic approaches can adjust the workflow in real-time based on task outcomes, resource availability, and emerging requirements.

 ### Manager LLM